Skip to main content

 • Limit one (1) entry per person.
 All entries must be original and entirely created by the entrant.
 There are no restrictions on what an entrant can use to color the image.

-• Three (3) winners in the 5-7 age group; three (3) winners in the 8-10 age group will be announced on the company website on April 22, 2024.
-We will contact the winners’ parents or legal guardians on or after April 22, 2024, using the preferred contact number that is listed on the form.
+• Three (3) winners in the 3-4 age group; three (3) winners in the 5-7 age group; three (3) winners in the 8-10 age group will be announced on the company website on April 22, 2025.
+We will contact the winners’ parents or legal guardians on or after April 22, 2025, using the preferred contact number that is listed on the form.

 • All entries become the property of Meridian Waste and Meridian Waste is granted the permission to publish the artwork with the child’s first name, last name initial, and city/state for appropriate media distribution including general press releases promoting and announcing the contest or future contests.